Mt. Hood Oregon

 When a family loses a loved one due to someone else’s negligence or wrongful act, no amount of money can truly compensate for the loss.
 However, a wrongful death claim may provide financial stability and a sense of justice for the surviving family members.

-In Portland, wrongful death compensation typically falls into two categories: economic and non-economic losses.
+In Portland, wrongful death compensation typically falls into several categories: economic and non-economic losses.

 Economic damages are quantifiable financial losses resulting from the death.
 These may include: